tap349/tap349.github.io/_posts/2017-11-01-elixir-behaviour.md

   end
   ```

-  also FCM gives an opportunity to do some housekeeping
+  also FCM gives an opportunity to do some housekeeping (say, logging) before
-  (say, logging) before or after delegating to actual CM.
+  or after delegating to actual CM.

+  NOTE: both FCM and actual CM must implement `Behaviour` behaviour!